Wadi Rum desert tour Wadi Sabet 1 day and 1 night

 If getting up early to travel to Wadi Rum is not your cup of tea, you can book an extra overnight stay before the tour starts.
 The check-in is at our office in Rum village at sunset time.
 Afterward, we bring you to our camp for the overnight stay.

 The extra overnight stay costs 30 JOD per person.
 Single travelers pay a 10 JOD surcharge.
-And groups of five or more people get a 5 JOD per person discount.

 The price includes dinner, breakfast, drinks, the overnight stay in our camp, and the transfer from our office to our camp.